Queen's Park, London: Electoral wards

-The Queens Park ward in the southeast of the London Borough of Brent is represented by three Labour Party councillors on Brent London Borough Council as of the 2018 election.
-This ward forms part of the Hampstead and Kilburn constituency, represented by Labour MP Tulip Siddiq.

-The Queen's Park ward in the northwest of the City of Westminster is represented by three Labour Party councillors on Westminster City Council.
-This ward forms part of the Westminster North parliamentary constituency, represented by Labour MP Karen Buck, whose spouse Barrie Taylor represented the Queen's Park ward from 1986 to 1990, then again from 1994 to 2018 in which year the title of Honorary Alderman was conferred upon him by the City Council.
+Both wards fall within the Queen's Park and Maida Vale parliamentary constituency, represented by Labour MP Georgia Gould.

 Queen's Park Community Council

 In May 2012, residents of the Westminster ward voted in favour of the establishment of a Queen's Park civil parish and parish council.

 In June 2012, Westminster City Council approved the establishment of Queen's Park Community Council from 1 April 2014 as the first parish council created in London since new legislation was enacted in 2007.
 The community council area is coterminous with the City of Westminster ward of Queen's Park.

 The first election of councillors to the community council took place in May 2014 at the same time as other local elections.
 Subsequent elections are held every four years at the same time as elections to the city council, with the most recent being on 5 May 2022.
 Parish councils have no statutory responsibilities, but have a budget they can direct towards community projects.